 After careful consideration, the Precision Board of Directors (the "Board") has (i) determined that the transactions contemplated by the Merger Agreement are fair to, advisable and in the best interests of Precision and its stockholders, (ii) approved and declared advisable the Merger Agreement and the transactions contemplated thereby and (iii) determined to recommend, upon the terms and subject to the Merger conditions set forth in the Merger Agreement, that its stockholders vote to adopt or approve, as applicable, the Merger Agreement and, therefore, approve the Merger and the Exchange Offer and the transactions contemplated therein.
 In sum, the Board recommends that Precision's stockholders vote "FOR" the proposals described in this proxy statement/prospectus/information statement.

 More information about Precision, Helomics and the Merger is contained in this proxy statement/prospectus/information statement.
 Precision urges you to read the accompanying proxy statement prospectus/information statement carefully and in its entirety.
-IN PARTICULAR, YOU SHOULD CAREFULLY CONSIDER THE MATTERS DISCUSSED UNDER "RISK FACTORS" BEGINNING ON PAGE [].
+IN PARTICULAR, YOU SHOULD CAREFULLY CONSIDER THE MATTERS DISCUSSED UNDER "RISK FACTORS" BEGINNING ON PAGE 46.

 Precision is excited about the opportunities the Merger brings to Precision's stockholders, and thanks you for your consideration and continued support.
-Carl Schwartz Chief Executive Officer Precision Therapeutics Inc. Neither the Securities and Exchange Commission, nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this proxy statement/prospectus/information statement.
-Any representation to the contrary is a criminal offense.
-The accompanying proxy statement/prospectus/information statement is dated [], 2018, and is first being mailed to Precision stockholders on or about [], 2018.